Former Wrightbus workers protest outside evangelical church

 Former Wrightbus driver Colin Graham said displays of emotion from their former boss at the service were “for a sympathy vote”.

-Mr Graham said workers want Jeff Wright to give the land the business is on to a buyer at “a rock bottom price so work can start again”, adding that lots of questions need answered.
+Mr Graham said workers want Jeff Wright to give the land the business is on to a buyer at “a rock bottom price so work can start again”.

 A book full of personal reflections and questions was put together by workers and handed into the church for Jeff Wright’s attention.